Carriage dispute: Canada

 Under CRTC policies, most recently updated in 2015 with the introduction of a code of conduct known as the Wholesale Code, Canadian specialty channels may not pull their signals from television providers if they are at a standstill in carriage negotiations.
 Instead, the provider may continue to carry the network under the existing terms, and the parties are encouraged to enter into a "Final Offer Arbitration" process with the CRTC to resolve the dispute.

 In 2019, a U.S. style carriage dispute emerged between Quebecor and Bell Satellite TV over its sports network TVA Sports.
 Quebecor had accused Bell of giving preference to its co-owned competitor and earlier entrant to the market, Réseau des sports (RDS), by relegating TVA Sports to a higher package tier than RDS, and not respecting the "fair value" of its services.
 Bell disputed Quebecor's demands for a higher fee, including accusations that it presented distorted ratings information.
-On April 10, 2019 (the first night of the 2019 Stanley Cup Playoffs), Quebecor pulled the channels from Bell.
-In response to the move, Bell offered a free preview of the Sportsnet channels (which were carrying English broadcasts) for the duration of the blackout.
-RDS's parent English network TSN similarly offered a free preview, promoting its broadcasts of several upcoming Montreal Impact Major League Soccer matches (TSN is the exclusive English-language rightsholder of MLS in Canada; the Impact's regional rights, and the French national rights to the league, were held at the time by TVA Sports).
+On April 10, 2019, Quebecor pulled the channels from Bell.
+In response, Bell offered a free preview of the English-language networks Sportsnet and TSN (RDS's parent network), which were both carrying current and upcoming events being televised by TVA Sports in French (including the 2019 Stanley Cup Playoffs and several Montreal Impact soccer matches respectively).
 On April 12, 2019, the Quebec Superior Court granted Bell a temporary injunction ordering Quebecor to restore the channels.
 In December, the CRTC ruled that Bell had shown undue preference to RDS in the packaging of its services, and ordered Bell to present a compliance plan by February 2020.

 Foreign specialty channels available in Canada are not necessarily legally bound by the Wholesale Code, but are still expected by the CRTC to negotiate with Canadian service providers "in a manner that is consistent with the intent and spirit of the Wholesale Code".
 In any event, disputes involving foreign channels have been relatively rare, and public disputes even more so.
 AMC has had carriage disputes with Canadian providers from time to time, including a rare Canadian public dispute with Rogers Cable in 2013 (prior to the introduction of the CRTC's Wholesale Code), and several later occasions where providers provided advance notice that they might have to drop the channel; virtually all these disputes were resolved without AMC being dropped.